-Wildlife protection areas are public places set apart for the protection of our native animals and their habitats under the NSW Companion Animals Act 1998.
+Wildlife Protection Areas are public places set apart for the protection of our native animals and their habitats under the NSW Companion Animals Act, 1998.

 Why they are important

 Our diverse bushland is home to hundreds of unique native animal species such as fairy wrens, honeyeaters, tree frogs, sugar gliders, water dragons, skinks and owls.
-A number of these species are threatened with extinction and need our help to ensure their future survival.
+A number of these species are threatened with extinction and need our help to ensure their survival.

 What you can do

-- Keep your dog out of Category 1 wildlife protection areas
+- Keep your dog out of Category 1 Wildlife Protection Areas.

-- Please clean-up after your dog
+- Please clean-up after your dog when it defecates.

-- Native vegetation, animals, bush rock and other natural features are protected and must not be removed
+- Native vegetation, animals, bush rock and other natural features are protected and must not be removed.

-- Use of motor vehicles and motorbikes is not allowed in wildlife protection areas
+- Use of motor vehicles and motorbikes is not allowed in Wildlife Protection Areas.

-- Dumping of garden waste and other rubbish is not permitted
+- Dumping of garden waste and other rubbish is not permitted.